Powered by your NMEA 2000 network

 Your network should always be grounded on; a place.
 Having multiple grounding locations can cause ground loops that can interfere with the device's communication on the network.
 Make sure that the correct fuses are used on; the power connection, which is sufficiently rated for your power supply.

-A quick and easy way to determine if your network is correct Our recommendation is to use our smart terminators (A2K-TER-U).
+A quick and easy way to determine if your network is correct strömförsörjt is that use our smart terminators (A2K-TER-U).
 These intelligent terminators have built-in LEDs that change color to indicate the voltage level on the the frame with the help of the built-in voltage monitoring circuit with high accuracy.
 If it detects that the voltage is within the minimum required range, it will indicate "GREEN" immediately, providing continuous valuable feedback on the condition of the bus.

 About Voltage the profit falls below the minimum levelå which is required for 9.0V, the LEDs will illuminate "RÖD", indicating a potential problem with the NMEA 2000 bus current.
 På likewise, if the LEDs are not lit at all, this would indicate that there was no power or that the polarity was incorrect.
 This monitoring function is continuous and remains permanent.